 The Oklahoma State Department of Education has set the requirements for high school graduation for those seeking to attend college as either taking two years of a foreign language or two years of computers.
 This is different than what a college or university might require.
 If a student selects to attend a college or university which requires foreign language and the student has not met that requirement, then the student would need to take a foreign language while in college.
-It does not keep them from getting in the college or university.
+It does not keep them from being admitted to the college or university.

-Computer Applications - Instructor: Mrs. Chambers or Mr. Drake This full-year class provides a review of proper keyboarding techniques by learning to type by touch.
-Using Microsoft Office 2010, students will become proficient in creating MLA reports, employment letters, resumes, office memos, PowerPoint presentations, Excel worksheets, and managing a database.
+Computer Applications - 8th-12th Grade - Instructors: Coach Price or Mrs. Lawler This full-year class provides a review of proper keyboarding techniques by learning to type by touch.
+Using Microsoft Office, students will become proficient in creating MLA reports, employment letters, resumes, PowerPoint presentations, and Excel worksheets.
 This class is a prerequisite to Web Programming and Computer Science.
 This class is counted as a high school credit, even if taken in 8th grade, fulfilling one (1) of the two credits required for high school graduation.

-Economics - Instructor: Mr. Jeff Cox Students will be introduced to the basics of economics including: Supply and demand, cost of production, microeconomics and macroeconomics, benefits of free enterprise, and the global economy.
+Economics - 10th-12th Grade - Instructor: Mr. Jeff Cox Students will be introduced to the basics of economics including: Supply and demand, cost of production, microeconomics and macroeconomics, benefits of free enterprise, and the global economy.
 This course also offers a survey of retail marketing for the purpose of exposing students to small and large companies and how they compete in the business world.
 Dave Ramsey's Financial Peace Plan will also be included and will meet the OK State Department of Education requirements for personal financial literacy.

-Forensics - Instructor: Mrs. Hudson This one-semester elective course focuses on practices and analysis of physical evidence found at crime scenes and is designed to challenge students with topics such as fingerprinting, DNA analysis, blood typing and spattering, trajectories (for ballistics as well as blood spattering) comparative anatomy, and chemical analysis of drugs, poisons, and trace evidence.
+Forensics - 10th-12th Grade - Instructor: Mrs. Garmon This one-semester elective course focuses on practices and analysis of physical evidence found at crime scenes and is designed to challenge students with topics such as fingerprinting, DNA analysis, blood typing and spattering, trajectories (for ballistics as well as blood spattering) comparative anatomy, and chemical analysis of drugs, poisons, and trace evidence.
 Students will learn about the careers involved with Forensic Science and will have speakers periodically throughout the semester.
 They will also be given the tools to interpret data and techniques involved for both chemical and biological analysis of evidence.